-Must a US Citizen Living Abroad File a Tax Return?
+Must a US Expat File a Tax Return?

 Many expats are surprised to learn that US Citizens (and green card holders) who live abroad face the same requirements for US Tax filing as do those living in the United States.

-There are also strict filing requirements ownership, control, or signature authority over certain non-US assets, bank accounts, and business organizations.
+There are also strict filing requirements for ownership, control, or signature authority over certain non-US assets, bank accounts, retirement accounts, and business organizations.

 Disclaimer: Taxes for expats living abroad are extremely complex.
 We insist that your best bet is to hire a tax professional who specializes in these tax returns.
 There are so many unique situations that can lead to penalties and more taxes.
 This guide is very general and does not replace the IRS publications on how to stay compliant with your taxes.

-Do US Citizens Living Abroad Pay US Taxes?
+Do US Expats Living Abroad Pay US Taxes?

 Do you Have to Pay Tax on Money Earned Overseas?
-It depends.
+Well that depends.

-There are many US Tax Code policies that mostly prevent the double income taxation of expats, such as the foreign earned income exclusion and the foreign tax credit.
+There are many policies that “mostly” prevent the double income taxation of expats, such as the foreign earned income exclusion and the foreign tax credit.

 Owing US tax and the requirement to file a US Tax return are not mutually exclusive.
 So even if an expat owes no tax to the US, he or she still may a tax return and informational return filing requirement.